gamedev-js/scene-graph/README.md

 ## Why?

-Only contains scene graph operations such as transform calculation, event dispatching, cloning node.
-Nothing relate with rendering.
+Design for performance instead of user friendly.
+The code only contains scene graph operations such as calculating the transform, dispatching event and cloning nodes.
+It will not contains code relate with rendering.

 ## Reference